Search for signatures of electroweakinos with photons, jets, and large missing transverse momentum in $\sqrt{s}=13$ TeV pp collisions with the ATLAS detector: Event selection

 This analysis is performed using the full Run-2 data sample of LHC proton--proton collisions at \ECMS\ collected by the ATLAS detector between 2015 and 2018, corresponding to an integrated luminosity of \lumi\ after the application of beam, detector and data quality requirements~\cite{DAPR-2018-01}.

-Events were selected using the single-photon trigger ~\cite{TRIG-2018-05},and are required to have at least one offline photon with $\pt>145~\gev$.
-The trigger was fully efficient for the signal selection requirements, as described in~\cite{EGAM-2018-01}.TRIG-2018-05,
+Events were selected using the single-photon trigger ~\cite{TRIG-2018-05}, and are required to have at least one photon candidate reconstructed offline with $\pt>145~\gev$.
+The trigger was fully efficient for the signal selection requirements, as described in~\cite{EGAM-2018-01}.

 A set of signal regions sensitive to the targeted SUSY signatures are defined for the analysis, discriminating against SM processes contributing to the same final state.
 Given the relatively high mass of the electroweakinos targeted by this search the \pt of the final-state photon is expected to be large.